Affirmed August 2017, Updated January 2021

 PMI member products are highly regulated under federal law and product performance codes.
 These products are end-point devices such as toilets, showerheads and faucets that convey water within homes and commercial properties.
 These products comprise only a small part of the water delivery system, are separate from the underlying infrastructure, and rely on a sustainable supply of clean water to meet consumers’ needs.
 PMI advocates for regulations that will help to ensure safe water supplies and has close working relationships with water districts and associations dedicated to water safety.
 PMI was a leader in the development and passage of the bipartisan Reduction of Lead in Drinking Water Act, which took effect in 2014 and made lead reduction requirements uniform nationwide.

 PMI also partners with the Environmental Protection Agency’s WaterSense program, which was established in 2006 to certify and promote the use of water-efficient plumbing products.
 Building upon the awareness created by the WaterSense program, PMI members remain committed to the efficient use of water and continue to make great strides through the production of WaterSense-labeled products.
 However, there is much room for improvement in American water efficiency.
-A 2015 WaterSense Market Penetration Study commissioned by PMI and conducted by GMP Research reported an average of only 7.0 percent of toilets installed nationwide as meeting WaterSense standards, with faucets at 25.4 percent and showerheads at 28.7 percent.
-Replacing older, water-intensive products with newer models could save the U.S. up to an estimated three billion of gallons of water a day and is strongly encouraged by PMI.
+A 2019 U.S. WaterSense Market Penetration Report commissioned by PMI and conducted by GMP Research estimated that 16.8% of tank-type toilets installed nationwide meet WaterSense standards.
+WaterSense bathroom sink faucets have 40.1% market share and showerheads 45.4%.
+WaterSense products are at least 20 percent more water efficient than products meeting the federal standard.